LienNguyen2912/Java-sample-project-with-explaination-for-beginner/TextEditor/README.md

 this.add(scrollPane);
 ```
-You can choose another ScrollPaneConstants attribute like _VERTICAL_SCROLLBAR_ALWAYS_</br>
+You can choose another ScrollPaneConstants attribute like _VERTICAL_SCROLLBAR_ALWAYS_...</br>
-Next, we will add _JSpinner_ to adjust the font size, also add a _JLabel_ labeled "Font:" for easier to understand.
+Next, we will add a _JSpinner_ to adjust the font size, also add a _JLabel_ labeled "Font:" for easier to understand.
 ```sh
 JLabel fontLabel;
 JSpinner fontSizeSpinner;